-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as PSY 404.
-An examination of the issues surrounding the adult aging process.
+Examines the issues surrounding the adult aging process.
 Includes personality and intellectual change, mental health of the elderly, and the psychological issues of extending human life.
-Emphasizes the strengths of the elderly and prevention of psychological problems of the elderly.
+Emphasizes the strengths of the elderly and preventing the psychological problems of the elderly.
 Prerequisite: PSY 111.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as SOC 405.
 Analysis of the social dimensions of old age, including changing demographic structure and role changes and their impact on society.
 Prerequisite: SOC 111.

 Cross-listed as BIOL 408.
 An introduction to the phenomenon of aging, including a survey of age-related processes and mechanisms of senescence, emphasizing humans.
 Prerequisite: a basic course in biology that satisfies the general education requirements.

 Provides practical field experience, under academic supervision, that complements and enhances the student's academic program.
-Repeatable up to 6 hours.
-Graded Cr/NCr.
+Repeatable for credit up to 6 credit hours.
 Prerequisites: AGE 100 and instructor's consent.

-A supervised field experience in an agency or organization planning or providing services to older people, individually designed to enhance each student's skills and knowledge of the aging service network.
-Repeatable for 6 hours credit.
-Prerequisites: 12 hours of aging studies credit and instructor's consent.
+Supervised field experience in an agency or organization planning or providing services to older people, individually designed to enhance each student's skills and knowledge of the aging service network.
+Repeatable for credit up to 6 credit hours.
+Prerequisites: 12 credit hours of aging studies credit and instructor's consent.

 Examines the basic implications of population aging on work life and retirement opportunities, now and in the future.
 Explores factors that may place individuals at risk for economic insecurity as they grow older.
 Topics covered include the current situation in the United States and other countries, examines the economic status of older Americans, addresses retirement policies in the private sector, social security and health care issues.